raspberrypilearning/sensing-space/lesson-1/lesson.md

 ### Recommended equipment.

 You can make the Tranquility module and Cupola in any way you like, provided that the Cupola is large enough to house a Raspberry Pi, Sense HAT and battery.
+We have used the equipment listed below, and the instructions given refer to these items, though you may be using alternative materials.

 1. Round-bottomed 2 litre plastic bottle.
 1. Large metal coffee can.